Geometric planted matchings beyond the Gaussian model: Introduction

 We can interpret $\{X_1, \dots, X_n\}$ and $\{Y_1, \dots, Y_n\}$ as being snapshots at different times of the positions of $n$ particles performing some form of random motion in $\R^d$.
 Based on these snapshots we would like to track each particle's trajectory.
 This is a natural problem that arises in the life sciences \cite{particle_tracking_shen2017single, particle_tracking_chenouard2014objective,jaqaman2008robust} in the context of analyzing single-cell dynamics, and in the physical sciences \cite{la2001fluid} in problems involving fluid dynamics.
 This model also makes sense for growing $d$.
 For instance, if we imagine that the $X_i$'s are high-dimensional feature vectors, and the $Y_i$'s are noisy versions of the $X_i$'s, then estimating $\pi^*$ is a toy model for {\em entity resolution} or {\em deduplication} \cite{christen2012data}.

 Under the assumption that $X_i \sim \mathcal{N}(0,I_d)$ and $Z_i \sim \mathcal{N}(0,\sigma^2 I_d)$, \cite{geo_match_2022} established sufficient and necessary conditions on $\sigma^2$ for the number of mistakes made by the maximum likelihood estimator (MLE) to be $0$ or $o(n)$ with high-probability for different regimes of $d$.
-Under the same Gaussian model, \cite{wang2022random} showed that some of these conditions are information theoretical optimal.
-In \cite{collier2016minimax} and \cite{ chen2022one} information-theoretical limits were also established under different models for database matching with Gaussian assumptions.
-Another line of research, tracing back to \cite{inference_particle_tracking}, considers the problem of recovering planted matchings in weighted bipartite graphs without a latent geometric structure.
+Under the same Gaussian model, \cite{wang2022random} showed that some of these conditions are information-theoretical optimal.
+In \cite{collier2016minimax} and \cite{chen2022one} information-theoretical limits were also established under different models for database matching with Gaussian assumptions.
+Another line of research \cite{planted_match_exact_moharrami} considers the problem of recovering planted matchings in weighted bipartite graphs without a latent geometric structure.
 In that case, more general results are available \cite{planted_match_exact_moharrami, rec_threshold_sparse_semerjian, plant_sharp_thr_ding}.

 In this work we consider the geometric planted matching problem following \eqref{eq:final_pos} for broader classes of distributions for $X_i$ and $Z_i$.
 In this more general setting, we obtain a general lower bound on the expected number of mistakes made by any estimator.
 Our proof is based on a simple argument involving matchings in random geometric graphs.
 The same strategy can also be used to establish negative results similar to the ones in \cite{geo_match_2022} and \cite{wang2022random}.
 We showcase some consequences for the regime when $d = \Theta(1)$ and $d = o(\log n)$ providing natural scenarios where it gives optimal results up to constant factors in the first regime, and up to $n^{o(1)}$ factors in the latter one.